Open Records Act Request

 Protocol for Handling Open Records Requests

 Columbus State University is committed to providing customer-friendly service when responding to requests for public information.
-Open records requests can be conveniently submitted by clicking on the above Open Records Request Form.
+Open records requests can be conveniently submitted by clicking on the Open Records Request Form.
 Requests submitted via the Request Form are routed directly to OLAEC, the official and designated office for responding to open record requests.

-The University has three (3) days in which to respond to open record requests by either producing the requested records when records are readily available or outlining the time frame in which it will respond to the request when additional time is necessary for search and review of the requested documents.
+The university has three (3) days in which to respond to open record requests by either producing the requested records when records are readily available or outlining the time frame in which it will respond to the request when additional time is necessary for search and review of the requested documents.
 Accordingly, university departments must work closely with OLAEC to ensure the university responds timely to the request, particularly when the search, review and potential production of documents might result involve the expenditure of significant university resources.

 Costs to Fulfill Requests

-Under the Open Records Act, the University has the right to assess a reasonable charge for the search and retrieval of documents.
-The rate that can be charged is the salary of the lowest-paid full-time employee, who, in the discretion of the OGC, has the necessary skill and training to respond to the request.
+Under the Open Records Act, the university has the right to assess a reasonable charge for the search and retrieval of documents.
+The rate that can be charged is the salary of the lowest-paid full-time employee, who, in the discretion of OLAEC, has the necessary skill and training to respond to the request.
 There is no charge for the first 15 minutes of the retrieval time.
 If copies are requested, the requester shall be charged twenty-five (.25) cents per page.
-The OGC reserves the right to waive some or all of the costs based on the specifics of the request.
+OLAEC reserves the right to waive some or all of the costs based on the specifics of the request.
 A prior waiver of fees does not guarantee waiver of fees for subsequent requests.

 ORA contains a number of exemptions which bar certain information and records from disclosure.
 OLAEC is responsible for assessing whether certain exemptions under ORA will apply to a specific request.